How we work

 A brief history of “Faktoje”

-“Faktoje.al”, which is the first fact-checking site in Albania, started operating in 2017.
-“Faktoje” was created by a grant of USAID, under the auspices of the Gender Alliance for Development Center (GADC), with the support of the National Center for Social Studies (NCSS).
-“Faktoje” team is composed of editors and journalists, who focus on verifying statements, promises and actions of public officials and major institutions in the country.
-As of July 2019, “Faktoje” is registered with the court authorities and operates as a fully independent, non-for-profit media organization.
+“Faktoje.al”, the first fact-checking service in Albania, launched in 2017.
+The establishment of “Faktoje” was made possible through the USAID grant fund and under the auspices of the Gender Alliance for Development (GADC), with support from the National Center for Social Studies (NCSS).
+The “Faktoje” team consists of editors and journalists, who focus on verifying the statements, promises and actions of public officials and the most important institutions of the country.

-Faktoje is part of the International Fact-Checking Network (IFCN) since January of 2020 as a signatory member and part of the Anti Disinformation Network in the Balkans since April the 2nd of 2020.
+Faktoje has been part of the International Fact-Checking Network (IFCN) since January 2020 as a signatory member and part of the Anti Disinformation Network in the Balkans since April 2, 2020.
+Faktoje is committed to combating disinformation not only through verification of statements by public officials, but also through training, research and collaboration with citizens, media, civil society organizations and companies.
+(Click here for our projects).

 What is fact-checking?